MaPankow/react-context-learning/README.md

 (Note: With the new component, the file now exports JSX, so it was renamed to `ThemeContext.jsx`.)

 ## Adding state to the context
+A button was added to let users switch card themes manually.
+The new `ThemeSwitcher` component uses the context to access and update the theme state.
+A CSS module was added to improve button visibility, since the default style showed dark text on a dark background.